ergon/airlock-helm-charts/charts/microgateway/README.md

 ## Quick start guide

-The following subchapter describes how to use the Helm chart.
+The following subchapters describe how to use the Helm chart.

-### Adding the Chart repository
+### Adding the chart repository

-To add the Chart repository:
+To add the chart repository:

 ```console
 helm repo add airlock https://ergon.github.io/airlock-helm-charts/
 ```

-### Installing the Chart
+### Installing the chart

-To install the Chart with the release name `microgateway`:
+To install the chart with the release name `microgateway`:

 ```console
 helm upgrade -i microgateway airlock/microgateway
 ```

-### Uninstalling the Chart
+### Uninstalling the chart

-To uninstall the Chart with the release name `microgateway`:
+To uninstall the chart with the release name `microgateway`:

 ```console
 helm uninstall microgateway